• flatiron therapist nyc

 Flatiron NYC 10010 psychoanalyst office

 If you've googled or used AI to try to find "addiction or gambling therapist in Manhattan" or "couples therapist near me" you've discovered how bewildering the process can be.
-And then when you finally decide to reach out, it can feel like just another crap shoot.
+And then when you finally decide to reach out, it can feel like just one more longshot.

 Harlan Matusow, PhD, LP